iPROS Manufacturing

 • Seminar・Event

-In this seminar, we will briefly explain various molding methods and techniques for plastic molds using metal 3D printers, key points and considerations in manufacturing, and examples of molding.
-Following that, we will hear from advanced users utilizing metal 3D printers from EOS, 3D Systems, Sodick, and Matsuura Machinery on cutting-edge mold manufacturing technologies and cases, as well as factors for failure and secrets to success.
-First, we will discuss examples of low-cost, high-quality manufacturing technologies achieved through complex shape integrated molding, hybrid molding, and 3D cooling water pipe molding using EOS metal 3D printers at J.3D, which also lead to shortened construction periods and weight reduction.
-Next, we will explain how ODEC has achieved overwhelming reductions in delivery times and cost savings in mold updates by producing complex molds for resin molding with metal 3D printers, along with the latest molding examples and design, flow, and temperature simulation technologies for internal structures (3D water pipes).
-Finally, we will provide a clear and concrete explanation of how Sanko Gosei, the industry leader in plastic mold manufacturing using metal 3D printers, has achieved significant reductions in mold cooling times through 3D cooling water pipe molding, as well as how porous molding has effectively suppressed and prevented defects and troubles such as short shots and gas burn, along with examples of reduced injection times.
+In this seminar, we will briefly explain various molding methods and technologies for plastic molds using metal 3D printers, key points and considerations in manufacturing, and examples of molding.
+Following this, advanced users utilizing metal 3D printers from EOS, 3D Systems, Sodick, and Matsuura Machinery will discuss cutting-edge mold manufacturing technologies and cases, as well as the factors behind failures and secrets to success.
+First, we will explain molding cases that have achieved low-cost, high-quality manufacturing techniques and shortened lead times through complex shapes and integrated molding, hybrid molding, and 3D cooling water pipe molding using EOS metal 3D printers at J-3D.
+Next, we will discuss ODEC's achievements in drastically reducing lead times and costs in mold updates by manufacturing complex molds for resin molding with metal 3D printers, as well as the latest molding cases and simulation technologies for internal structures (3D water pipes), water flow, and temperature.
+Finally, we will provide specific explanations of Sanko Gosei, the industry leader in plastic mold manufacturing technology using metal 3D printers, including remarkable reductions in mold cooling times through 3D cooling water pipe molding, and how porous molding effectively suppresses and prevents defects and troubles such as short shots and gas burns, along with examples of reduced injection times.

 Added to bookmarks